 Apprentices are employees earning a wage and working alongside experienced staff to gain job-specific skills.
 Off the job, usually on a day-release basis, apprentices receive training to work towards nationally recognised qualifications.
 Anyone living in England, over 16 and not in full-time education can apply.

 Apprenticeships can take between one and four years to complete depending on the level of Apprenticeship, the apprentices’ ability and the industry sector.
-The minimum salary is £2.68 per hour; however, many apprentices earn significantly more.
+In March this year, the Prime Minister and the Deputy Prime Minister announced that the National Minimum Wage for apprentices would increase to £3.30 per hour from October 2015, however, many apprentices earn significantly more.

 Becoming an apprentice has many benefits, including: